edieblu/mdfile-generator/README.md

 1. The course URL
    e.g. `https://egghead.io/courses/data-structures-and-algorithms-in-javascript`

-2 Your GitHub username
+2. Your GitHub username

 That's it! 🎉

-Now you should have a `tmp` file with a course folder full of auto-generated files!
-Copy this course folder to your cloned [Notes](https://github.com/eggheadio/eggheadio-course-notes) directory.
+Now you should have a `tmp` directory with a course folder full of auto-generated files!
+Copy this course folder to your cloned [Egghead course notes directory](https://github.com/eggheadio/eggheadio-course-notes), and just focus on writing those really good notes! 📝

+## Personalization

+Everyone has their own personal flair when writing notes, which is awesome!
+The `templates/lesson.js` and `templates/readme.js` files are used to generate the boilerplate.
+Feel free to modify these in any way to fit your particular style.
+If you have a recommendation for how these could be improved or want to contribute additional templates that could help others, get in touch!

 ## Notes from the author ✏️

-- if you are writing notes for a course that hasn't been published yet, you might have to provide an extra configuration
+* if you are writing notes for a course that hasn't been published yet, you might have to provide an extra configuration
+* the template here is primarily based on my first course notes, and I'll probably change it as I write more course notes in the future
-- I intentionally didn't provide too much auto-generated content - we are all different and will ultimately create different types of notes and that's how it should be!
+* I intentionally didn't provide too much auto-generated content - we are all different and will ultimately create different types of notes and that's how it should be!

 ## Bugs?
 Ideas for improvements?